-For the past six years, Executive Director Nita Belles has been invited to speak in health classes in Central Oregon.
-These presentations have been well received by teachers and students alike, and as the requests increased, IOB realized it was time to formalize and expand the program.
-In Spring of 2018, IN OUR BACKYARD piloted Teens Against Trafficking to educate middle and high school students across all three school districts in Central Oregon, where IOB is based.
+From 2011-2017, Executive Director Nita Belles was invited to speak in health classes across Central Oregon.
+Those presentations were so well received by teachers and students alike, that as the requests increased, IOB realized it was time to formalize and expand the program.
+In Spring of 2018, IN OUR BACKYARD piloted Teens Against Trafficking— a comprehensive presentation to educate middle and high school students in all five school districts in Central Oregon, where IOB is based.

 IN OUR BACKYARD has been told by survivors of human trafficking that Central Oregon is a sweet spot for recruiting because of our rural setting and the fact that citizens are naive to the dangers of human trafficking.
 Victims of human trafficking are often denied the basic human rights of food, safety, shelter, and education.
 They are abused, controlled, and forced to live and work in deplorable conditions.
 The emotional, physical, and mental damage that they experience is so deep that survivors suffer for a lifetime in the aftermath of the trauma, even after they are recovered.
 Youth, aged 12-18 are particularly vulnerable to enslavement by traffickers.
 The average age of entry into forced sexual exploitation is estimated to be 12-14 for girls, 11-13 for boys.